TheKnarf/dbschema/README.md

 - `forbid-serial`: disallow use of `serial`/`bigserial` column types.
 - `primary-key-not-null`: columns in a primary key must be `NOT NULL`.
+- `destructive-change`: foreign keys using `ON DELETE`/`ON UPDATE CASCADE`.
+- `unused-index`: indexes that duplicate a table's primary key.
+- `long-identifier`: table, column, or index names longer than 63 characters.

 Suppress a rule for a specific table or column with `lint_ignore`: